Book Now

 Red Squirrels in Garsdale

-Garsdale is one of the most important areas in England for the native red squirrel.
-While greys have displaced reds across most of the country, the dales around Sedbergh, Garsdale and the Upper Eden valley remain a stronghold where reds continue to thrive.
+If you are looking for a holiday cottage where you can see red squirrels, Garsdale is one of the best places in England to base yourself.
+While greys have displaced reds across most of the country, the dales around Sedbergh, Garsdale and the Upper Eden valley remain a stronghold where reds continue to thrive, and guests at our two cottages regularly spot them from the garden and on the woodland paths nearby.

 Why Garsdale Matters